 - Low profile design

-For a helmet with top-notch Giro quality and an attractive price point, look no further than the Fixture Dirt Cycling Helmet.
+For a helmet with top-notch Giro quality and an attractive price point, look no further than the Cinder MIPS Helmet.
 It comes with standard features for comfort like the Roc Loc fit system and in-mold construction, which conforms to your head shape.
-The Fixture has everything you need in a road bike helmet at an affordable price for the whole family.
+The Cinder has everything you need in a road bike helmet at an affordable price for the whole family.

 For road bikers looking for extra features such as glasses storage and an adjustable visor, the Engage has you covered.
 It’s stylish while also being top-notch in safety with the MIPS system.